WANGWC1996/Interactive-Mining-with-Ordered-and-Unordered-Attributes-VLDB2022-/Code/Readme.txt

 Readme (Interactive Mining with Ordered and Unordered Attributes)
 =========================
 This package contains 2 directories
-1. Directory "Exp", which contains the source codes of all the  algorithms
+1. Directory "KNN", which contains the source codes of all the  algorithms
 	a.
 Algorithm DI
 	b.
 Algorithm EDI
 	c.
 Algorithm BS